Preferred Citation

 There are no restrictions on this collection.

 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.